malachyayala/httpApp/README.md

 Overall the hardest part of the project was implementing a way to update a team member.
 For my update implementation, I assumed we at least were given the primary as a means to identify which item is being edited.
 However, that is the only required field.
 All others are optional.

 <h2> Areas to improve: </h2>
-- Implement more accurate field types in my teamMember model
+- Implement more accurate field types in my teamMember model<br />
-- Implement try/catches to catch more exceptions
+- Implement try/catches to catch more exceptions<br />
 - Learn django testing unit to test accuracy and edge cases